-Person-centred planning is a process of constant review, learning and listening.
-Person-centred planning focuses on the immediate and the future, taking into account the needs, thoughts, concerns and opinions of the individual, and consulting their family and friends and others within their ‘personal network’.
+Person-centred Pracitice is a process of constant review, learning and listening.
+Person-centred Practice focuses on the immediate and the future, taking into account the needs, thoughts, concerns and opinions of the individual, and consulting their family and friends and others within their ‘personal network’.

 This person centred approach helps individuals identify their aspirations, and mobilises those concerned family, friends, services providers and school - to help the individual concerned to pursue their own personal ambitions.
 Services should, in theory, become more flexible and tailored to the needs of the person, rather than a group of people with differing requirements.

-There are five key features of person centred planning.
+There are five key features of Person-centred Practice.

 1) The person is at the centre